 1. Are there any grants out there for my interests?

 This is naturally uppermost in many faculty members' minds.
 There are several ways to find the answer.
-Try searching for funding using the resources on the Grant Research Resources page.
 Ask your grants staff for suggestions.
 Ask your colleagues where they have obtained funding for their projects.
 Look for notices of funding opportunities in your disciplinary or professional journals and associations.
 Look for mention of funding sources in, or at the end of, scholarly articles published by your professional peers.
 There may be more opportunities than you realize.

 2. What sorts of grants are available?
 How much can I ask for?

 There are many types of grants available, ranging from small grants that fund travel to a professional conference or scholarly library for one individual to large multi-year grants that provide funding for research, equipment, scholarships, faculty development or other purposes.
 Each funding agency publishes its own guidelines to inform grant seekers exactly what sorts of activities they will support and the size of grant requests they will entertain.

 3. If I apply for a grant now, will I have the money in time for my purpose which starts in a month (two months, six months, a year)?

 Some funders respond quickly to proposal submissions (within a month) but most take quite a bit longer.
 Larger private funders and government grant agencies often take six months or longer between due date for submissions and notification of applicants.
 Our advice: start work on applying for external funding long in advance of when you need the money.

 4. I'm really busy.
 How much time and effort is involved with applying for a grant?